rossrobino/ovr/apps/docs/src/server/docs/04-helpers.md

 ## Post

 There is also a `Post` helper that will create a [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods/POST) handler and corresponding `Form` and `Button` elements.
 Anytime you need to handle a form submission, use the generated `Form` component from the `Post` helper.

+For `Post`, ovr will automatically generate a unique pathname for the route based on a hash of the middleware provided.

 ```tsx
 import { Get, Post } from "ovr";